-Red light therapy can smooth fine lines and more
+Red light therapy to smooth fine lines and more

 A few weeks ago I spent some time with a friend who was visiting.
 She represents a number of beauty brands ranging from lotions to cosmetics, so understandably, she is quite meticulous about her daily beauty routine.
 She introduced me to a small portable massager she carries with her everywhere she goes and she swears by.
 It has a red light which help lotions penetrate deep into the skin.
 I’ve heard about Red Light Therapy (RLT) before, but I decided to read more about what seems to be a growing trend in anti-aging solutions.